SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Our policies and procedures include due diligence processes that cover ethical and sustainable trading, ensuring that our business relationships do not support modern slavery.
 As a supplier of legal services we work alongside our clients to complement their processes regarding transparency in the supply chain in addition to raising awareness amongst our suppliers and ensuring they comply with our high standards.

-Any reports or concerns with regards to modern slavery should be raised with our Risk & Compliance Team or in line with our Whistleblowing Policy as soon as practicable.
+Any reports or concerns with regards to modern slavery should be raised with our Risk & Compliance Team.
+We ensure our people can access and report any issues through our whistleblowing and grievance procedures and all colleagues have access to a confidential employee assistance helpline, where they can discuss work or personal matters.
 We will treat any report of apparent modern slavery seriously and will take appropriate action, where necessary.

 TRAINING & INCREASED AWARENESS

 We will use our internal and external newsletters to support our work on transparency in the supply chain and communicating our activity to all key stakeholders.